Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/test.typ

 #import "/template/template.typ": *

 #show: create-entry.with(
-  title: "Redirect Mechanism v1",
+  title: "Ladybrown v1",
   type: "test",
-  date: datetime(year: 2024, month: 10, day: 18),
+  date: datetime(year: 2024, month: 11, day: 15),
   attendance: ("Ajibola", "Jin", "Ishika", "Makhi", "Rory", "Eric", "Anders"),
   designed: "Eric",
   witnessed: "Rory",
 )

-We wanted to make sure that the redirect mechanism was ready for the Dulaney Royal Rumble tomorrow, so we tested it on the three “Aspects of the Redirect Mechanism" that we identified in our #entry-reference(title: "Redirect Mechanism v1", type: "identify", date: datetime(year: 2024, month: 10, day: 10)).
+With the ladybrown finished, we are ready to test its ability with scoring.
+We hope that the ladybrown will perform better overall than the redirect mechanism.

-= Efficiency (Scoring)
+= Handling (Grip)
 == Background
-Since High Stakes is a low-scoring game, it is crucial that the redirect mechanism can handle and score rings efficiently.
-From our previous tests, we believe that the redirect mechanism can score on the neutral alliance wall stake well.
-With this test, we specifically want to evaluate the redirect mechanism's basket.
+The ladybrown uses mesh to absorb the impact when the ring collides with it.
+Additionally, the amount of static friction the mesh generates between the rings and the mesh surface determines how far up the ladybrown the ring stops.
+Optimizing both of these variables will improve the ladybrown's ability to control the ring effectively.

 == Hypothesis
-The redirect mechanism will be able to score rings onto the neutral wall stakes at least 80% of the time.
+The robot will be able to grip onto the ring at least 80% of the time.

 #grid(
   columns: (3fr, 7fr),